Enabling “device flow”

 This section explains settings for enabling the device flow.
 You have to configure both Authlete service and its client that uses the flow.

-Configure the following settings in Service Owner Console.
+Configure the following settings in the Authlete Management Console

 Tab Item Value